South African authors | South African Publishing companies

 We have published 1 book by Allen Davie :

-The Whale Trail of South Africa - R99.95
+The Whale Trail of South Africa

-For Allan Davie, it all began with a fascination with dinosaurs at a young age and names like Stegosaurus and Dimetrodon featured large in his vocabulary, leading to degrees in geology from the Natal, Rhodes and Leeds universities.
+It all began with a fascination with dinosaurs at a young age and names like Stegosaurus and Dimetrodon featured large in his vocabulary, leading to degrees in geology from the Natal, Rhodes and Leeds universities.

 He has an enduring interest in the natural world, the evolution of life and Earth history, rivalled by an almost equal passion for travel, having wandered widely on all the continents except Antarctica, which is still an aspiration.